Henri Cartier-Bresson and the Discipline of Seeing

 FIRST LOVE: PAINTING

 HCB loved to paint, initially learning from his Uncle, who was in the First World War.
-In 1927 he studied under the tutelage of Cubist painter and sculptor André Lohte.
-Lohte was a very influential teacher and writer of art.
-Bresson became discouraged, though, with Lohte’s mixture of Cubist’s rigid and classical way of seeing.
-However, this early training at a private school helped him to see visually and react to framing his images.
+In 1927, he studied under the tutelage of Cubist painter and sculptor André Lohte.
+Lohte was a highly influential art teacher and writer.
+Bresson became discouraged, though, with Lohte’s mixture of Cubist rigidity and classical ways of seeing.
+However, this early training at a private school helped him see and react to framing in his images.

 Starting as a painter, even years later, as a photojournalist, he described himself as a surrealist and a painter, his true love that he would return to later in life.
-HCB befriended many artists, including Max Ernst, a member of the surrealist movement, and among other artists, found inspiration in the work of Eugene Atget.
-I have one of Atget’s books ‘Paris’, an astonishing page-turner.
+HCB befriended many artists, including Max Ernst, a member of the Surrealist movement, and found inspiration in the work of Eugène Atget.
+I have one of Atget’s books, ‘Paris’, an astonishing page-turner.
 Henri Cartier-Bresson was asked what makes a great composition.
 His answer was geometry.
 Geometry!
 If only it were as easy as this.
 Bresson was a self-described surrealist but was told by Robert Capa to call himself a documentary photographer if he was to get work.

 By the early ’40s, during the Second World War, HCB was caught by the Nazis, escaping on the third attempt, a spectator to Stalin and China’s workforce, and one of the last photographers to photograph Gandhi before his assassination.